25 Best Things to Eat in Tokyo

 Unagi

 Unagi, or freshwater eel, is a delicacy in Japan and is something that you should try on your trip to Tokyo.
 When prepared well, unagi should have a rich flavor and be crispy on the outside and tender on the inside.
 Unagi is cooked in a sweet sauce, which may vary between restaurants.
-It can be served over rice or on a skewer, which is called kabayaki.
+It can be served over rice or on a skewer, called kabayaki.

 I ate unagi at the Tsukiji Fish Market, but there are specialty restaurants around Tokyo that focus on unagi specifically that are worth checking out.